obsidianmd/obsidian-help/en/Obsidian/Community code of conduct.md

 ### Report on Discord

 In \#bots-land-mute-me channel, or any other channel, type `/moderation report @offenderName Please write your reason here`.

 Your message will disappear immediately, and a report will be sent to our moderator only channel.
+If the `/moderation report` command fails, you **may** ping or direct message a moderator.

 ### Report on the forum